Skip to content

 AI Risk Management

-- Bias and Fairness in AI Algorithms: Organizations must assess and mitigate the risks of bias and discrimination in AI systems, particularly in sensitive areas such as hiring, lending, and law enforcement.
+• Bias and Fairness in AI Algorithms: AI systems can be subject to bias and discrimination, particularly in sensitive areas such as hiring, lending, and law enforcement.

-- Security of AI Systems: AI models and algorithms are susceptible to attacks, manipulation, and exploitation.
-Organizations must implement robust security controls to protect AI systems from cyber threats.
+• Security of AI Systems: AI models and algorithms are susceptible to attacks, manipulation, and exploitation, which require robust security controls.

-- Ethical and Legal Implications: Organizations must consider the ethical and legal implications of AI systems, including privacy, transparency, accountability, and compliance with regulations such as GDPR and CCPA.
+• Ethical and Legal Implications: AI systems must be built with privacy, transparency, accountability, and compliance with regulations such as GDPR and CCPA.

 BigID’s Approach to Effectively Mitigating Risk